ScottFeichter/node-essentials-scott/lessons/lesson2-events-http.md

 3. Testing with Postman
 4. Introducing Express

+## **Understanding the Layers: HTTP vs Node vs Express**

+Before diving into the code, it's important to understand the distinction between these three concepts:

+### **HTTP (Protocol Layer)**
+- **What it is**: A standardized protocol for how clients and servers communicate over the web
+- **What it defines**: Request/response format, methods (GET, POST, etc.), status codes, headers
+- **Where it lives**: In the network - it's the language that browsers and servers speak to each other

+### **Node.js HTTP Module (Low-level Implementation)**
+- **What it is**: Node's built-in way to create HTTP servers using the HTTP protocol
+- **What it provides**: Raw access to HTTP requests/responses, manual parsing, basic server creation
+- **Level of abstraction**: Low - you handle everything manually (parsing bodies, setting headers, routing)

+### **Express.js (High-level Framework)**
+- **What it is**: A web framework built on top of Node.js that simplifies HTTP server creation
+- **What it provides**: Automatic parsing, middleware system, routing, error handling
+- **Level of abstraction**: High - Express handles the HTTP complexity so you can focus on business logic

+**Think of it this way**: HTTP is the language, Node HTTP is the manual translation, and Express is the automatic translator that makes everything easier.

 ## **2.1 Event Emitters and Listeners**

 Event emitters allow communication between different parts of an application.
 Once an event emitter has been created, listeners can sign up to get called whenever the emitter emits an event.
 An event has a name, and may also pass various arguments to the listeners.
 Create a file called events-intro.js in your node-homework/assignment2 folder, and put in the following code: